 Build up your soil to encourage beneficial microbes, soil microorganisms, and earthworms.
 Healthy soil equals healthy plants.
 Healthy plants are better able to resist pests and disease and produce bigger harvests.
 Get in the habit of testing your soil every year to see what nutrients are lacking.
 Click here to learn more about at-home soil testing.
 Make sure your soil stays light by not walking in your planting area.
 Walking in your garden soil compresses it, making it harder for roots to grow.
 Mixing in soil amendments like vermiculite can help with nutrient retention & soil aeration, and peat moss can help with water retention to help further build quality soil.

 #11 – Weed your garden often

 Once weeds are allowed to flower, the seeds get in your soil and create a mess for years to come.
-Large weed root systems can also disrupt you vegetable’s roots and will compete for nutrients.
-Don’t compost flowering weeds or the seeds will end up in your compost.
+Large weed root systems can also disrupt your vegetable’s roots and will compete for nutrients.
+Don’t compost flowering weeds or else the seeds will end up in your compost.
 Pulling weeds when they are small is not only easier but makes it easier to avoid chemical weed killers which should not be used around your vegetable garden.